osg-htc/user-school-2023/docs/materials/software/part3-ex2-docker-build.md

 Software Exercise 3.2: Build Your Own Docker Container (Optional)
 ====================================

-**Objective**: Build a Docker container and use it in a job
+**Objective**: Build a custom Docker container with `numpy` and use it in a job

-**Why learn this?**: By comparing a non-container and container job, you'll better understand what a container can do on the OSPool.
-This may also be how you end up submitting your jobs if you can find an existing apptainer container with your software.

-This exercise will walk you through the steps to build your own Docker container based on Python, with the `numpy` Python library added on.
+**Why learn this?**: Docker containers can be run on both your laptop and OSPool.
+DockerHub also provides a convenient platform for sharing containers.
+If you want to use a custom container, run across platforms, and/or share a container amongst a group, building in Docker first is a good approach.

 Python Script
 -------------------

-This example uses the same script, `rand_array.py` as [Exercise 5.3](../part5-ex3-conda)
+1. For this example, create a script called `rand_array.py` on the Access Point.

+		:::file
+		import numpy as np

+		#numpy array with random values
+		a = np.random.rand(4,2,3)

+		print(a)

+To run this script, we will need a copy of Python with the `numpy` library.
+This exercise will walk you through the steps to build your own Docker container based on Python, with the `numpy` Python library added on.

 Getting Set Up
 --------------